 Can I Still Sue for Damages If the Defendant Blames My Loved One for the Accident?

 It’s very likely.
-If your loved one isn’t completely responsible for the accident, then you can still receive compensation.
-Under Florida’s comparative fault statute, at-fault parties will only compensate you for the portion of the accident or injuries they caused.
+If your loved one isn’t mostly responsible for the accident, then you can still receive compensation.
+Under Florida’s modified comparative fault statute, at-fault parties will only compensate you for the portion of the accident or injuries they caused.
 So if your family member is found to be partially responsible, your compensation will be reduced by the portion of fault attributed to them.

 We know how insurance companies work.
 Our founding partner did defense work at the beginning of his career.
 He knows their tactics, so they can’t get away with their usual low-ball offer when we’re on your side.
 We fight back aggressively against unfair blame.